priyankadh31/SQL-Project/README.md

 # SQL_Swiggy_CaseStudy

--Conducted an in-depth analysis of a comprehensive Swiggy dataset.
--The study aimed to enhance user experience and boost restaurant performance on the Swiggy platform.
+-Conducted an in-depth analysis of a comprehensive Swiggy dataset.The study aimed to enhance user experience and boost restaurant performance on the Swiggy platform.

 1) Data Collection and Cleaning: